Karlmyh/NNDensity/paper/paper.md

 In practical, We apply KD tree from *scikit-learn* to KNN, WKNN, TKNN and AWNN.
 Both AKNN and BKNN are implemented through the built-in function in adaptive KD tree and achieve roughly the same computational cost as normal KD tree query.
 The optimization algorithm of AWNN for weight selection is accelarated via *numba*.

-In what follows, we use a toy example to exhibits functionality of NNDE.
+In what follows, we use a toy example to exhibits functionality of NNDensity.
 We first generate 1000 samples from a mixture of Gaussian distribution.
-The following figure shows the estimation results of methods in NNDE.
+The following figure shows the estimation results of methods in NNDensity.

 ![Estimation results of KNN, WKNN and TKNN.](example_1.png){width=50%}
 ![Estimation results of AKNN, BKNN and AWNN.](example_2.png){width=50%}